shopware/docs/guides/plugins/apps/content/cms/add-custom-cms-blocks.md

 All available elements can be found in [src/Administration/Resources/app/administration/src/module/sw-cms/elements](https://github.com/shopware/platform/tree/trunk/src/Administration/Resources/app/administration/src/module/sw-cms/elements).
 At a later point you will also be able to define custom elements but for now you can use the elements shipped by Shopware.

 The `config` of a slot is very dynamic as it highly depends on which `type` you have chosen.
+A good starting point to find out which elements require which configuration is each element's `index.js` in the corresponding directory in [src/Administration/Resources/app/administration/src/module/sw-cms/blocks](https://github.com/shopware/platform/tree/trunk/src/Administration/Resources/app/administration/src/module/sw-cms/blocks)

 ## Registering blocks

-Unlike adding blocks from a plugin, blocks provided from an app will be automatically registered during runtime - so all you have to take care of is to properly define and configure them.
+Unlike adding blocks from a plugin, blocks provided from an app will be automatically registered during runtime - so all you need to take care of is to properly define and configure them.

 ## Storefront representation

-Providing the storefront representation of your blocks works just the same as in the [plugin example](../../../plugins/content/cms/add-cms-block.md#storefront-representation).
+Providing the storefront representation of your blocks works very similarly as in the [plugin example](../../../plugins/content/cms/add-cms-block.md#storefront-representation).
-In `<app root>/Resources/views/storefront/block/` a Twig template file matching your block's technical name is expected, e.g.
+In `Resources/views/storefront/block/` a Twig template matching the pattern `cms-block-{$block}-component.html.twig` is expected.

+So in our example, it's sufficient to simply extend the existing `image-text` element:
-{% code title="<app root>/Resources/views/storefront/block/my-first-block.html.twig" %}
+{% code title="<app root>/Resources/views/storefront/block/cms-block-swag-image-text-reversed-component.html.twig" %}
 ```text
 {% sw_extends '@Storefront/storefront/block/cms-block-image-text.html.twig' %}
 ```